-**Multi-age groupings are divided into two categories: K-1 and 2-3.
-Reporting is on a nine-week basis with examples of student work and an accompanying progress report assessing grade-level skills.
+-**Multi-age groupings are available in K-1grades.
+Reporting is on a nine-week basis with examples of student work and progress report assessing grade-level student skills.
 Reading is taught with literature-based thematic units complete with paperback books and manuals that have comprehension questions and language/grammar activities.
-The Saxon program provides 2-year math instruction; no determination of pass or retention is made until the child has completed the program.
-However, assessment of grade level skills is ongoing.
+The Saxon program provides 2-year math instruction.
+Assessment of grade level skills is ongoing.

-**Looping allows students to advance from one grade level to the next while keeping the same teacher, eliminating adjustments at the beginning of the second year, providing stability and building a sense of community.
-It is a nine-week graded curriculum based on the skills of the Mississippi Department of Education’s Benchmarks.
+-**Looping, a two-year program, allows students to advancefrom one grade level to the next while keeping the same teacher, eliminating adjustments at the beginning of the second year, providing stability and building a sense of community.
+It is a nine-week graded curriculum based on the skills of the State’s College and Career Readiness Standards.